 Dairy Council NI Sports Nutrition Award

-Conor McCrink, has been named as the worthy recipient of the Dairy Council for Northern Ireland’s 2019 ‘Sports Nutrition Award’ which is presented to the Ulster University student who has achieved the highest mark in their MSc in Sports and Exercise Nutrition.
+Michael Diamond is the worthy recipient of The Dairy Council for Northern Ireland ‘Sports Nutrition Award’ which is given to the Ulster University student who receives the highest mark in their MSc in Sports and Exercise Nutrition.

 MSc Course Director at Ulster University, Dr Andrea McNeilly added,

-Commenting on the award Dr Carole Lowis, Dairy Council for Northern Ireland Nutritionist said,
+Commenting on the award Dr Mike Johnston, MBE Dairy Council Chief Executive said,

-“We are delighted to be working with Ulster University and through this award wish to encourage excellence in the education of the sports and exercise nutritionists of the future.
-I would like to congratulate Conor and look forward to seeing the next cohort of talented students coming through the course.”
+“We are delighted to be working with the School of Sport and through this award wish to encourage excellence in research and in the education of the sports and exercise nutritionists of tomorrow.
+I would like to congratulate Michael and look forward to seeing the next batch of talented students coming through the course in 2022.”

-The Award is part of the Dairy Council’s ‘Milk It’ programme which aims to communicate the importance of good nutrition for sports and a healthy, active lifestlye, including the potential role of milk.
-More here
+The Award is part of the Dairy Council’s ‘Milk It’ programme which aims to communicate the importance of good nutrition for sports and a healthy, active lifestyle, including the potential role of milk.

 For more on the award and the ‘Milk It’ programme click here